Why Protect Wetlands?

 In 2018, Wildlands Trust reestablished 2.5 miles of hiking trails at Stone Farm and installed new boardwalks and trail signage.

 Limited parking is currently available off of Torrey St, next to the baseball field.

 At 253 acres in size, the Beaver Brook Conservation Area preserves a variety of wetland resources associated with Beaver Brook, including wooded swamp (forested wetlands), marsh (wet meadow), and floodplain.

 Beaver Brook Conservation Area connects to Abington’s Ames Nowell State Park, which features several miles of trails along Cleveland Pond.

-This Conservation Area contains an old system of cart paths and utility easements, but these paths are not currently maintained for recreation.
+This Conservation Area contains an old system of cart paths and utility easements, but these paths are not currently maintained.